-- 7.8.1 The Officer responsible for leading the procurement exercise shall ensure that the Tenders received are evaluated in accordance with the evaluation criteria that have been adopted for the Contract, and stated in the invitation to tender.
+8.5.1 The Officer responsible for leading the procurement exercise shall ensure that the Tenders received are evaluated in accordance with the evaluation criteria that have been adopted for the Contract, and stated in the invitation to tender.
 In some instances (particularly where there are several tender returns or the tender is complex) an evaluation table may be used to score the tenderers against the evaluation criteria.
-An example can be found at https://democracy.peakdistrict.gov.uk/ecSDDisplayClassic.aspx?NAME=SD598&ID=598&RPID=4527058&sch=doc&cat=13219&path=13073%2c13219 - 7.8.2 The opportunity must be given to the Finance Manager to assess whether a financial viability test is required prior to contract award.
-All tenderers must be vetted by the Head of Service or Moors for the Future Partnership Manager for technical competence. - 7.8.3 The relevant Officer should carry out a check of the Authority's enforcement and legal files to ascertain whether any of the tenderers are the subject of any enforcement action or other pending investigations from either the Authority or
+An example can be found at https://democracy.peakdistrict.gov.uk/ecSDDisplayClassic.aspx?NAME=SD598&ID=598 &RPID=4527058&sch=doc&cat=13219&path=13073%2c13219

-- other public agencies, in respect of planning, environmental or any other regulatory matters.
-Any such tenderers will be excluded from consideration. - 7.8.4 Any tenderer known to have contravened environmental or animal welfare legislation, and where concerns still remain about their standards, will not be considered.
-The Authority will also exclude from consideration for Contracts any tenderers engaging in activities which clearly contravene the Authority's environmental policies. - 7.8.5 The relevant Officer shall produce a report evaluating each Tender received against the evaluation criteria.
-The report shall identify the tenderer who has submitted the Tender that achieves the highest score in the evaluation (or if scoring is not being used, the lowest price), and recommend the award of the Contract to that tenderer.
-A form of tender return report can be found here https://democracy.peakdistrict.gov.uk/ecSDDisplayClassic.aspx?NAME=SD598&ID=598&RPID=4527058&sch=doc&cat=13219&path=13073%2c13219 The Authorised Officer's recommendation in the tender return report should be approved by the following in consultation with the Finance Manager: - 7.8.5.1 Contracts under £30,000: Head of Service or Moors for the Future Partnership Manager - 7.8.5.2 Contracts over £30,000: Head of Service or Moors for the Future Partnership Manager - 7.8.5.3 Contracts over £150,000: Chief Executive Officer or Head of Service in consultation with Chair of appropriate committee (Note that this is subject to any particular requirements of any committee authorisation for the contract).
+- 8.5.2 The opportunity must be given to the Finance Manager to assess whether a financial viability test is required prior to contract award.
+All tenderers must be vetted by the Head of Service or Moors for the Future Partnership Manager for technical competence. - 8.5.3 The relevant Officer should carry out a check of the Authority's enforcement and legal files to ascertain whether any of the tenderers are the subject of any enforcement action or other pending investigations from either the Authority or other public agencies, in respect of planning, environmental or any other regulatory matters.
+Any such tenderers will be excluded from consideration. - 8.5.4 Any tenderer known to have contravened environmental or animal welfare legislation, and where concerns still remain about their standards, will not be considered.
+The Authority will also exclude from consideration for Contracts any tenderers engaging in activities which clearly contravene the Authority's environmental policies. - - 8.5.5.1 Contracts under £30,000: Head of Service or Moors for the Future Partnership Manager - 8.5.5.2 Contracts over £30,000: Head of Service or Moors for the Future Partnership Manager - 8.5.5.3 Contracts over £150,000: Chief Executive Officer or Head of Service in consultation with Chair of appropriate committee (Note that this is subject to any particular requirements of any committee authorisation for the contract).